developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 20.

 10/9/20- Captured during Alert Button demo call:

+NOTES to ADMINS:
-NOTE to ADMINS: To prevent changes to these settings, block user access to the Android Settings panel. (clarify with allan or praveen).
+* To prevent changes to these settings, block user access to the Android Settings panel. (clarify with allan or praveen).
+* If the button alread does something else, you MUST remap that key to "None."
+* If device is awake, only a long-press is needed to trigger the alert.
+If in suspend, a short-press wakes it and a long-press triggers.
  -->

 -----